-This multidisciplinary play, using words, cinematics, animation, music and VFX, will allow audiences to experience the history of the trial while imagining the lives of the accused.
+This multidisciplinary play, using words, cinematics, animation, music and VFX, allows audiences to experience the history of the trial while imagining the lives of the accused.
 This one-act play about the Islandmagee trial, Witches in Eden, was written by Belfast playwright Olga Fielden in 1948.
 The gender politics of Fielden’s play, its approach to historical accuracy, and the positioning of the witches as victims prefigure Arthur Millar’s The Crucible (1953).
 This is a story of murder, magic, the devil, and a community in crisis.
 It offers a unique glimpse into how the ‘witch hunts’ that claimed over 40,000 lives in Europe played out on Irish shores.
-Premieres on Halloween, 2023: Riverside Theatre, Coleraine.
+Premiered on Halloween, 2023: Riverside Theatre, Coleraine.

 KEY COLLABORATORS